brylevkirill/notes/interesting recent papers.md

   - `video` <https://vimeo.com/238228755> (Jiang)
   - `video` <https://youtube.com/watch?v=L5Q4Y3omnrY> (Agarwal)
   - `video` <https://vimeo.com/235929810> (Schapire)

-#### ["The Uncertainty Bellman Equation and Exploration"](https://arxiv.org/abs/1709.05380) O'Donoghue, Osband, Munos, Mnih
-  `exploration guided by uncertainty in value function`
->	"We consider uncertainty Bellman equation which connects the uncertainty at any time-step to the expected uncertainties at subsequent time-steps, thereby extending the potential exploratory benefit of a policy beyond individual time-steps.
-We prove that the unique fixed point of the UBE yields an upper bound on the variance of the estimated value of any fixed policy.
-This bound can be much tighter than traditional count-based bonuses that compound standard deviation rather than variance.
-Importantly, and unlike several existing approaches to optimism, this method scales naturally to large systems with complex generalization."

 ----
 #### ["Evolved Policy Gradients"](https://arxiv.org/abs/1802.04821) Houthooft, Chen, Isola, Stadie, Wolski, Ho, Abbeel